hellerve/blog/wip/Carp_and_derive.md

 derive, and the members of the type we need to work on.
 That’s good!
 Now it’s time to think about the actual body of such a generated function.
 We could define it imperatively, updating one member after the other, resetting a result value.
-This might come naturally to those that come to Carp from C or even Rust.
+This might come naturally to those coming to Carp from C or even Rust.

 ```
 (defn inc-imperative [o]